ChoccySwap/ChoccyCoin/README.md

 ### For people to get their tokens

 Choccy.presaler.retrieveTokens() will give them as much as they can retrieve at that point in time.

+### Why it won't work

+You have to put the right contract address in it, and be sure to check that IRouter01 uses the correct function name (addLiquidityETH, or AVAX...)